uwreact/uwreact/CONTRIBUTING.md

 Thank you for your interest in contributing to this project!
 We're excited to work with you.

-Please review the entirety of this document before opening an issue or submitting a pull request; doing so ensures an easy and effective process for everyone involved.
+Please review the entirety of this document before opening an issue or submitting a pull request; doing so ensures the process is easy and effective for everyone involved.

 ## Getting Started with UW REACT

-This project is just one in a collection
+This project is just one of many autonomous robotics endeavours undertaken by UW REACT.

 ### What is UW REACT?